daniel-sanche/KubeMonitor/README.md

 # KubeMonitor

 ### About KubeMonitor
-KubeMonitor is an OS X app that displays information about your active Kubernetes cluster in your menu bar.
+KubeMonitor is an macOS app that displays information about your active Kubernetes cluster in your menu bar.
 Internally, it polls the `kubectl` command to gather information about running pods and nodes, and displays it in a more user-friendly way